dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 # Name: Mitchell's Fold

 Sometimes called Medgel's Fold or Madges Pinfold, Mitchell's Fold is a Bronze Age stone circle.
 Its true history is unknown.
 This is one of three known stone circles in Shropshire.

-The story of the Dun Cow is associated with Mitchell's Fold, in that according to traditional folklore Mitchell's Fold is where a giant kept a cow which gave unlimited amounts of milk.
-One day a witch milked the cow using a sieve until it had no more milk, as a result the cow fled to Warwickshire where it became the Dun Cow.
-The witch was turned to stone and surrounded by other stones to prevent escape.

-Local folklore also suggests that Mitchell's Fold is the place where Arthur withdrew Excalibur from one of the stones.
 ![](https://raw.githubusercontent.com/dmfbsh/dmfbsh.github.io/master/assets/images/history/2018-02-24_14_57_22_DSC_2137_DxO_bw.jpg)

 <!--Type: Header-->